mbalazin/cse599c-17sp-tutorials/tensorflow/README.md

 If you would like to run a Jupyter notebook on this EC2 instance, follow the instructions [here](https://aws.amazon.com/blogs/ai/the-aws-deep-learning-ami-now-with-ubuntu/).

 ## 3. Running Tensorflow distributed training
-Trining with distributed Tensorflow has a dispather-worker archetecture.
-We given an example to train the MNIST digit recognition model on EC2.
+Training with distributed Tensorflow has a dispatcher-worker architecture.
+We give an example to train the MNIST digit recognition model on EC2.

 First, create a security policy that exposes TCP port 2222.
 Create 3 EC2 instances with the provided image and the security policy.